Professor-Paradox/OracleSQL/SQL.md

 ```

 - now try running `sqldeveloper` in terminal, this will launch the software without any errors.

+**Create a DashBoard/Desktop Shortcut**

 - Now lets create a desktop shortcut to launch the software from gui.
-- run `sudo nano /usr/share/applications/sqldeveloper.desktop`
-- paste these lines to create a shortcut and save the file
+- run `sudo nano /usr/share/applications/sqldeveloper.desktop` and paste these lines to create a shortcut

 ```bash
 [Desktop Entry]